"Follow the Way of Love"

-THE LEGO MOVIE 2: THE SECOND PART is a sequel to the animated hit movie THE LEGO MOVIE, about the LEGO Construction Toys that live in the basement of a human family.
+THE LEGO MOVIE 2: SECOND PART is a sequel to the animated hit movie THE LEGO MOVIE, about the LEGO Construction Toys that live in the basement of a human family.
 At the end of the first movie, the human boy, Finn, finally is allowed to play with his father’s massive LEGO collection.
 In the LEGO animated world, Emmet (Chris Pratt) has become the unsuspecting hero of Bricksburg with his kind heart and creative master-building skills.
 However, the world they’ve created is threatened when Finn’s little sister, Bianca, is given permission to play with the LEGO toys as well.
-This introduces the citizens of Bricksburg to a new type of toy, the Duplo, which comes in like an alien and wrecks havoc on their civilization.
+This introduces the citizens of Bricksburg to a new type of toy, the Duplo, which comes in like an alien invaders and wrecks havoc on their civilization.

 Five years later, in order to survive the “girly” Duplo invaders, the town becomes a gritty, post-apocalyptic world.
 Everyone in the world has to toughen up now, which is easy for someone like Lucy/Wyldstyle, Emmet’s best friend who’s a strong warrior and an overall pessimist.
-Emmet, however, is always happy and cheerful, something he makes known through his song “Everything is Awesome,” which he sings all the time.
-One day an alien invader called General Sweet Mayhem arrives and captures Emmet’s friends, including Batman, Lucy and others, and takes them to the Systar Sytem in space.
+Emmet, however, is always happy and cheerful, something he makes known through his song “Everything Is Awesome,” which he sings all the time.
+One day an alien invader called General Sweet Mayhem arrives and captures Emmet’s friends, including Batman, Lucy and others, and takes them to the Systar System in space.

 It begins to occur to Emmet that maybe his friends were taken because he isn’t hard enough.
 So, he builds himself a spaceship and sets off after General Mayhem to save his friends.